GlistEngine/GlistEngine/README.md

 2- You need to install some programs into your computer in order to clone and run GlistEngine.

 On Windows:
-- We provide all libraries except CMake.
-You should first download and install CMake from https://git-scm.com/download/win
+- We provide all libraries except GIT.
+You should first download and install GIT from https://git-scm.com/download/win

 On macOS:
 - First of all, you should install Xcode because OpenGL library comes with Xcode.
 Download Xcode via